Dellosapril/sparkdefi-whitepaper/WHITEPAPER.md

 The company refers to this as “Spark Swap.”
 It is a one-stop shop “DeFi” experience.
 Every transaction can provide collection increase for the client through the earnings in transaction fee.
 There is also a fast swap of multiple cryptocurrencies in a transparent and decentralized manner.

+Our own Decentralized Exchange (DEX) for a “one-stop-shop” DeFi experience.
+Instantly swap multiple cryptocurrencies in a trustless and decentralized manner.
+Earn from the transaction fees when you provide liquidity.

 ### 2. Multi-Staking

 #### A. Liquidity Staking